developmentseed/labs-375-stac-geoparquet-backend/README.md

 ## Core assumptions

 - Everything we build should either be in this repo or in an already-existing one ... we shouldn't stand up any new repos.
-- We're _not_ going to use [stac-fastapi](https://github.com/stac-utils/stac-fastapi) or [stac-fastapi-pgstac](https://github.com/stac-utils/stac-fastapi-pgstac).
-  We might end up porting over code or ideas later, but @gadomski wants this to be green-field.
 - We want to be public-by-default (with appropriate throttling) with all of our services.
   We want to show this off to the world, not keep it secret.
-- We'd like to use [stac-rs](https://github.com/stac-utils/stac-rs) (and its Python friends, [stacrs](https://github.com/gadomski/stacrs) and [pgstacrs](https://github.com/stac-utils/pgstacrs)) as much as possible.
+- We'd like to use [stac-rs](https://github.com/stac-utils/stac-rs) and its Python friend, [stacrs](https://github.com/gadomski/stacrs), as much as possible.
   This is partially a sop to @gadomski, but we think that the performance and reusability benefits of Rust will be part of what makes this project special.
-- APIs should be FastAPI, which is the de-facto standard here at Development Seed for good reason.

 ## Project management